MrRobotCodes/durak/README.md

 1. Open your browser to `http://localhost:3000/login.html` and create an account.
 2. After logging in you will be redirected to `http://localhost:3000/` to submit and view data.
+3. Visit `http://localhost:3000/projects.html` to create projects.
-3. Visit `http://localhost:3000/forms.html` to create new forms.
-After a form is created, it will appear in the dropdown on the main page so you can collect entries for it.
+4. Visit `http://localhost:3000/forms.html` to create new forms for a project.
+After a form is created, it will appear in the dropdown on the main page for that project's forms so you can collect entries for it.

 The form builder accepts a JSON array describing fields, e.g.